-If you follow my blog, then you know how much I care about women and women’s health.
-I want women to be fully nourished and to eat in a way that supports ovulation and hormones.
+If you follow my blog, you know how much I care about women and women’s health.
+I want women to be fully nourished and eat in a way that supports ovulation and hormones.

 Going off dairy can be good for periods

 A vegan diet can make periods dramatically lighter and less painful.
 I attribute the benefit to coming off cow’s dairy.
 Dairy can be a big problem for periods because it can cause a mast cell and histamine response.
 (Read The Curious Link Between Estrogen and Mast Cells and Histamine and What Dairy Does to Periods .)

 Eggs are another common food sensitivity that can cause period pain, acne, or worsen endometriosis.
 The fact that cow’s dairy (and sometimes eggs) can be bad for periods does not mean that all animal protein is bad for periods.

 👉 Tip: A2 dairy such as goat and sheep dairy does not seem to cause the same period problems as cow’s dairy.